 You need to discuss your specific circumstances with your doctor to weigh up the overall risks and benefits of taking this medicine.
 You and your doctor can make a decision about whether you are going to take this medicine during pregnancy.

 If the decision is that you should not have Clozapine, then you should discuss whether there is an alternative medicine that you could take during pregnancy.

 Certain medicines can pass into breast milk and may reach your baby through breast-feeding.

-Before you have your baby you should discuss breast-feeding with your doctor or midwife.
-They will help you decide what is best for you and your baby based on the benefits and risks associated with this medicine.
-If you wish to breast-feed you should discuss with your prescriber whether there are any other medicines you could take which would also allow you to breast-feed.
+Women who are taking Clozapine must not breast-feed.
+If you wish to breast-feed you should discuss with your prescriber whether there are any other medicines you could have.
 You should not stop this medicine without taking advice from your doctor.